christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 You can see that it is the responsibility of this method to do a check on the name, and convert to length and character set used by that synth.
 If the synth is vintage, this might be more involved.

+**Important: Modifying the name inside a patch will generate a new patch with the new name in the database instead of the expected renamed patch unless the ´calculateFingerprint` method is also implemented and correctly ignores the name.
+See section "better duplicate detection" below for more information on how to do this.**

 ## Better handling of given names vs default names

 Some synths make naming hard.
 Mainly they fall into two categories: